Emilio Cecchi: Networking

 Although Cecchi's progression from humble beginnings to nationally respected literary and arts scholar reflected his own remarkable talent, energy and determination, it was also a tribute to Florence, which during the early years of the twentieth century was among the most open and intellectually lively cities in Italy.
 He was appreciative of this, even though he continued to be dogged by family tragedy.
-In 1903 his brother Guido fell ill with the tuberculosis that had killed their sister, while Emilio himself was also suffering from bouts of serious illness.
+In 1903, his brother Guido fell ill with the tuberculosis that had killed their sister, while Emilio himself was also suffering from bouts of serious illness.
 Guido died in 1905.
 Still in 1903, Emilio Cecchi and the polymath writer-philosopher Giovanni Papini became friends.
 Another new friend that year was the painter and ceramicist Armando Spadini.
 Cecchi connected with a circle of students from the "Florence Institute of Higher Studies" ("Istituto di Studi Superiori") which also included Giuseppe Antonio Borgese, Giuseppe Prezzolini and Ardengo Soffici.
 With friends such as these, it is not entirely surprising that in 1903 Emilio Cecchi made what some regard as his own critical debut, with an article entitled "Il concerto", which appeared under the pseudonym "Aymerillot" in the review magazine Leonardo.

 Columnist

-In 1906 Cecchi finally left Florence and relocated to Rome.
+In 1906, Cecchi finally left Florence and relocated to Rome.
 He wrote for various Roman literary publications including, notably, Athena and Nuova Antologia.
 At this stage his stay in Rome was relatively brief, however, since he decided to study for a further academic qualification.
 Having studied "as a privateer" for his classics diploma from the "Convitto nazionale statale Francesco Cicognini", he was able to enrol at the Literature Faculty of the "Istituto di Studi Superiori".
 His student career provided an opportunity for more networking.
 New friends included Scipio Slataper and the northerner Carlo Michelstaedter.
 Another contemporary was Giuseppe De Robertis.
 Cecchi did not pursue his studies to the point of graduation (although an honorary degree which the institute conferred on him in 1958 may have implied a reassuring measure of retrospective recognition).
 Meanwhile, he continued to engage as a literary critic, at times focusing as much on Russian, German or English literature as on Italian.

 Marriage and family

 In 1911 Emilio Cecchi married Leonetta Pieraccini (1882 - 1977), an artist and the daughter of a physician from Poggibonsi a little town set in the wine country approximately midway between Florence and Siena.
 However, the couple now made their home not in Tuscany but back in Rome.
-The marriage would be followed by the births of their four children in 1912, 1913, 1914 and 1918.
+The marriage was followed by the births of their four children in 1912, 1913, 1914 and 1918.
 (Their eldest child, a son, died in infancy, however.)

 The critic-translator, Masolino D'Amico (born 1939), is Emilio Cecchi's grandson.